Back to Blog Home

 Session Replay in Action

 At Sentry, we have a React frontend, and Django backend.
-On our Django backend, there was a pesky Google Cloud Platform permissions issue we saw infrequently.
-We had it deep within our backlog, unsure if users were actually affected by it.
+On our Django backend, we saw a pesky Google Cloud Platform permissions issue infrequently.
+We had it deep within our backlog, but we were unsure if users were actually affected by it.

 After we released the Replay <> Backend Error linking feature, I noticed that there was now a replay associated with the issue.

-I clicked the play button, and drilled into the replay.
-It took me right to the timestamp where the error occurred, and I can see an accompanying JS error along with it.
+I clicked the play button and drilled into the replay.
+It took me right to the timestamp where the error occurred, and I could see an accompanying JS error along with it.

-Watching the session replay, I see the user get super confused right at that point, jiggle their mouse around, and refresh the page.
-I empathize with the user here, confirm that it leads to a bad experience, I know to prioritize this error higher up in my triage list, and fix this bad experience.
+After reviewing the session replay, I noticed that the user became super confused at one point, moved their mouse around, and then refreshed the page.
+I can empathize with their frustration, as this clearly contributes to a negative experience.
+Observing what the user went through prompted me to prioritize this issue, elevate its importance in my triage list, and work on resolving this frustrating experience.

 Check out the original thread this blog post was based on.